-(20CE0163) BASICS OF ENGINEERING MECHANICS (Common to Agricultural Engineering & Mechanical Engineering)
+(20CE0163) BASICS OF ENGINEERING MECHANICS (Common to Agricuture & Mechanical Engineering)

-- 1. Understand the forces and force systems and their applications - 2. learn about friction and the use the concept of Friction - 3.
-Explain the concept of finding centroid of different objects using Mathematical formula - 4. learn how to find Moments of Inertia of different objects using Mathematical formula
+- 1. Learn about forces and force systems and their applications - 2. learn about friction and to use the concept of Friction - 3. learn how to find centroid of different objects using Mathematical formula - 4. learn how to find Moments of Inertia of different objects using Mathematical formula

 - 1. Construct free body diagrams and develop appropriate equilibrium equations - 2.
 Understand the concepts of friction and to apply in real life problems - 3.
 Determine the centroid for composite sections - 4.
-Explain the centre of gravity for the given sections - 5.
-Calculate the Moment of Inertia for composite sections - 6.
-Describe the equilibrium conditions and analyze the various type trusses.
+Determine the centre of gravity for the given sections - 5.
+Determine the Moment of Inertia for composite sections - 6.
+Describe the equilibrium conditions and analyze the various types of frames

-FORCES & FORCE SYSTEMS: Fundamental Principles - Resolution and Composition of Forces and Equilibrium of Particles - Lami's Theorem - Principle of Transmissibility -Principles of Continuum - Types of Force Systems - Resultant of Coplanar, Concurrent and Non-Concurrent Force Systems - Varignon's Theorem - Equilibrium of Coplanar Force Systems - Types of Beams and Supports - Support Reactions.
+FORCES & FORCE SYSTEMS: Fundamental Principles - Resolution and Composition of Forces and Equilibrium of Particles - Lami's Theorem - Principle of Transmissibility - Principles of Continuum - Types of Force Systems - Resultant of Coplanar, Concurrent and Non-Concurrent Force Systems - Varignon's Theorem - Equilibrium of Coplanar Force Systems - Types of Beams and Supports - Support Reactions.

-FRICTION: Types of Friction- Laws of Friction-Limiting Friction-Cone of Limiting Friction - Ladder Friction - Wedge, Screw jack and differential Screw Jack
+FRICTION: Types of Friction-Laws of Friction-Limiting Friction-Cone of Limiting Friction-Ladder Friction - Wedge, Screw jack and differential Screw Jack

-CENTROID: Centroids of Simple Figures (From Basic Principles) - Centroids of Composite Figures CENTRE OF GRAVITY: Centre of Gravity of Simple Body -Centre of Gravity of Composite Bodies- Pappus Theorem
+CENTROID: Centroids of Simple Figures (From Basic Principles) - Centroids of Composite Figures CENTRE OF GRAVITY: Centre of Gravity of Simple Body - Centre of Gravity of Composite Bodies- Pappus Theorem

-MOMENT OF INERTIA: Definition - Parallel Axis Theorem and Perpendicular Axis Theorem- Polar Moment of Inertia - Radius of Gyration - Moment of Inertia of Basic Shapes - Composite Sections - Simple Solids.
+MOMENT OF INERTIA: Definition - Parallel Axis Theorem and Perpendicular Axis Theorem-Polar Moment of Inertia - Radius of Gyration - Moment of Inertia of Basic Shapes - Composite Sections - Simple Solids.